-Who wins Men's High Jump at the World Championships in Athletics 2019?
+Who wins Men's High Jump at European Athletics Indoor Championships 2021?

 How it works

 Competitors jump unaided and take off from one foot over a 4m long horizontal bar.
 Without knocking the bar to the ground, they seek to clear the greatest height.

 All competitors have 3 attempts per height, although they can advance to a greater height despite not having cleared the current one.
 3 consecutive failures at the same height, or combination of heights, cause a competitor’s elimination.

 If competitors are tied on the same height, the winner will have had the fewest failures at that height.
 If competitors are still tied, the winner will have had the fewest failures across the entire competition.
 Thereafter, a jump-off will decide the winner.